johannesugb/johannesugb.github.io/_posts/2021-01-17-vulkan-synchronization-validation-key-items.md

 **General Information**
 Operations are executed in a massively parallel manner on modern GPUs.
 Whenever the _same region of memory_  is used by subsequent operations on a GPU _in different ways_ some kind of synchronization must be established to guarantee correct behavior of an application, or -- even more importantly -- to prevent undefined results/behavior.

+Synchronization validation can not only be used to find problems, but also to optimize the performance of an application by reducing the "heaviness" of an existing barrier step by step until a synchronization validation error occurs (and then go back one step).

+Currently, synchronization validation will report hazards only **within the same command buffer**.
+It looks like it currently does not work across different command buffers or across different queues.

 There are different types of hazards (where _W_ means writing to the same region of memory, and _R_ means reading from the same region of memory):
 - **W -> R** a.k.a.
 "RAW" a.k.a. "read after write": Problem = R proceeds without waiting for the results of W, potentially reading old data.